Get Over 250 Recipes

 The birth canal is lined with healthy lactic-acid producing bacteria.
 As we are born, we are coated with these bacteria.
 On the other hand, when we are born through cesarean section, we are mostly colonized by bacteria found on the skin.

 We currently diagnose autism with a series of behavioral tests.
-A clear diagnosis is not usually available until a child is 2 to 3 years old.
+A clear diagnosis is not usually available until a child is two to three years old.

 In addition to digestive troubles like constipation and colic, one very early sign of Candida overgrowth in an infant is cradle cap.
 Most doctors brush cradle cap off as “dry skin” and normal.
 However, even if you remove the film of cradle cap from your baby’s head, it is a sign of underlying fungal overgrowth.